dphiggs01/ASK_Amy_Example_Skills/alexa_scorekeeper_skill/README.md

-# The Alex History buff skill
+# The Alex Scorekeeper Skill
-This Alexa skill calls Wikipedia to get history info about a specific day in history
+This skill keeps track of a game score and will save the score data across Alexa sessions.

 ### This example skill demonstrates the following features:
 * logging level setting (debug)
 * custom intent
 * Amazon intent
+* automatic session persistence
 * use of slots
+* custom slot type validation
 * conditional response
 * stack dialog manager
-* required fields processing
 * default intent handler
 * voice response (ssml) with variable content
 * provide a card title and card content creation